 -Subscribers on YouTube that watched your latest video

 Owning your traffic gives you the ability to consistently do business with your audience.
 If you rely solely on search engine optimization, for instance, one big change to Google’s algorithm could you leave you scrambling with a sudden drop in traffic.

-You, of course, don’t want to focus only on owned traffic, after all, you build your owned traffic through the use of paid & earned traffic.
+You, of course, don’t want to focus only on owned traffic; after all, you build your traffic through paid & earned traffic.
 But, owned traffic is so often overlooked and underused that it gives your business a gigantic edge in your market place.